 Fortunately for brands, Salesforce reports that 57% of shoppers are also willing to share data in exchange for personalized offers.
 With a product quiz, you can ask for preference data, and use that data to deliver the personalized experiences your shoppers expect.

 While you may not have the resources for live chat or complex recommendation algorithms, a product quiz enables you to offer similar experiences in less time and with less overhead.
 With a drag-and-drop product quiz builder, you can quickly create a quiz that provides tailored product recommendations with ease.

-2) eCommerce product quizzes can grow your email list.
+2) eCommerce product quizzes can grow your email or SMS list.

 When you collect a visitor’s email address, you get a direct line of communication to them.
 This powerful link allows you to identify, learn about, and market indefinitely to them.

 But to grow your list effectively, visitors must feel that they will gain value from giving up their email address.